culurciello/analogo/README.md

 Analogo is an autonomous AI agent that designs analog circuits with the help of OpenAI models and NGSpice simulations.
 Give it a natural-language description such as:

-> “Design an active band-pass filter 200-1000 Hz for an input analog signal of the range 0-20 kHz.
-Sweep an input 0-20 kHz and show that output is appropriately band-pass.”
+> “Design an RC lowpass filter with 8kHz cutoff frequency for input voltage 0-1V, and mak 20KHz.”

 The agent will: